jmuozan/AprenMaker-Hub/docs/About/contribute.md

 # How to Contribute to AprenMaker-Hub

 Welcome to the AprenMaker-Hub contribution guide!
-We're excited that you're interested in helping make this project even better.
+I'm excited that you're interested in helping make this project even better.

 ## Why Your Contribution Matters